undg/undg.dev/posts/vitest-test-if-hook-was-called-in-handler.md

     const [store, setStore] = useState()

     const fullReset = () => {
-        setStore(undefined) // example of implementation, not as important in our example }
+        setStore(undefined) // example implementation, not important for our test }

     return {
-        fullReset, // we testing only this method to be called
+        fullReset, // we are only testing if this method is called

-        otherMethods,
+        // otherMethods,
     }
 }
 ```

 ## Testing

-This is code snippet that will test if hook was called.
+This is the code snippet that will test if the hook was called.
-Most important part is to create `fullReset` mock at the top of the file.
-Otherwise, vitest will lose reference to our mock and reinitialise.
-We don't want it.
-Method need to be instantiated only once.
-I've commented this part with `IMPORTATNT`
+The most important part is to create the `fullReset` mock at the top of the file.
+Otherwise, Vitest will lose the reference to our mock and reinitialize it.
+We don't want that.
+The method needs to be instantiated only once.
+I've commented this part with `IMPORTANT`.
-With `vi.mock` we can mock implementation of our hook, and assign to it method `fullReset`.
-Don't forget to use path to your custom hook that you want to replace with this mock.
+With `vi.mock` we can mock the implementation of our hook and assign the `fullReset` method to it.
+Don't forget to use the path to your custom hook that you want to replace with this mock.
-Withing `beforeEach` we are doing cleanup.
-You don't want to keep your mock forever, you want to restore it to original form.
+Within `beforeEach` we are doing cleanup.
+You don't want to keep your mock forever; you want to restore it to its original form.

-Finally you can test it in very straightforward way.
-Render component, click the button and check if your mock was called.
+Finally, you can test it in a very straightforward way: render the component, click the button, and check if your mock was called.
-You can initialise original hook (first example), because it's mocked anyway, or you can test against mock (second example).
-I prefer first one, it's bit more explicit and testing if hook was mocked properly.
+You can initialize the original hook (first example), because it's mocked anyway, or you can test against the mock directly (second example).
+I prefer the first one; it's a bit more explicit and tests if the hook was mocked properly.

 ### my-component.test.tsx